Danko-Lab/RunOnBamToBigWig/README.md

 # RunOnBamToBigWig
 Takes bam files from Run-On sequencing data as input and writes bigWig files as output to the user-assigned output-dir.
+Please note that RunOnBamToBigWig does __NOT__ include steps to ensure chrM reads are really from mitochondrial RNA polymerase.
+All reads mapped to rRNA or chrM will be removed from bigWig files.
 If you have un-mapped fastq.gz files, please use https://github.com/Danko-Lab/proseq2.0 instead.

 ## Dependencies: